Director Of People Jobs in USA with Visa Sponsorship

 Which visa types do employers typically use to sponsor a Director of People?

-H-1B is the most common path for cap-subject sponsorship.
+H-1B visa is the most common path for cap-subject sponsorship.
 Candidates already in H-1B status can transfer to a new employer quickly via portability.
 Senior candidates with extraordinary ability in people operations or HR leadership may qualify for the O-1A, which has no lottery and no annual cap.
 Green card sponsorship typically follows the EB-2 route through PERM labor certification.

 How can I find Director of People jobs that offer visa sponsorship?